hoytech/quadrable/README.md

 Depending on the protocol though, there may be more value in generating partial collisions for particular keys.
 You can imagine an attacker specifically trying to bloat a victim key so as to cause annoyance or expense to people who verify this key frequently.

-There is a `quadb mineHash` command to help brute force search for a key who has a specific hash prefix.
+There is a `quadb mineHash` command to help brute force search for a key that has a specific hash prefix.
 This is useful when writing tests for Quadrable, so that you can build up the exact tree you need.

 One interesting consequence of the [caching optimisation](#sparseness) that makes sparse merkle trees possible is that it is unnecessary to send empty sub-tree witnesses along with a proof.
 A single bit suffices to indicate whether a provided witness should be used, or a default hash instead.
 The nice thing about this is that finding a single long shared keyHash prefix for two keys doesn't really bloat the proof size that much (but it does still increase the hashing overhead).
 To fully saturate the path, you need partial collisions at every depth.
 Unfortunately, exponential growth works *against* us here.
 To find an N-1 bit prefix collision is only half the work of finding an N bit one (in the specific victim key case).
 So summing the repeated fraction indicates that that saturating the witnesses only approximately doubles an attacker's work (and in the birthday attack case they might get this as a free side effect).